dichen001/Leetcode_GOGOGO/README.md

 I may have to write the sort functions every few days just to keep the sharpness of writing basic algorithms.

+- finish the coding for post-processing and statistics part.
+- Coding on Spark.
 Enter the 30%+ Easy Zone.
 Great to see so many totally different solutions even for a very simple question!
 Human ia an amazing animal!!!
 Powerful of the mind.
 Keep going!

 ### Day 3: 03/19/2016